-Full details of the composition and work of the Audit Committee is provided in the Audit Committee Report on pages 20 to 23 which provide details of the role, composition, responsibilities of the Committee and its relationship with internal and external auditor.
+Full details of the composition and work of the Audit Committee is provided in the Audit Committee Report on pages 21 to 24 which provide details of the role, composition, responsibilities of the Committee and its relationship with internal and external auditors.
 The Board, through the Audit Committee, reviewed the effectiveness of the system of internal control throughout the year.
-The Audit Committee considered the progress that had been made during the year ended 31 December 2014 and assessed the status of the Company's risk management framework and associated internal controls.
-It also considered how risks are identified, monitored, mitigated and reported throughout the Company.
+The Audit Committee assessed the status of the Group's risk management framework and associated internal controls.
+It also considered how risks are identified, monitored, mitigated and reported throughout the Group.
 Following this review, the Audit Committee agreed that the internal control framework continued to provide reasonable assurance that appropriate internal controls are in place.
-Accordingly the Board confirms that throughout the year ended 31 December 2014, and up to the approval date of this Annual Report, there had been an on-going process of identifying, evaluating and managing the significant risks faced by the Company.
+Accordingly the Board confirms that throughout the year ended 31 December 2015 and up to the approval date of this Annual Report, there had been an on-going process of identifying, evaluating and managing the significant risks faced by the Group.